 5 ways to build positive relationships with your students.

+Building relationships with students is an effective method to gain engagement and manage behaviour.
 The more you get to know the children in your class the better you will become at picking up the signs that something isn’t right.
 That sentence was easy to write but hard to put into practice because…it is marking scrutiny this week, and mocksted next week, and the new IT assessment system has eaten your data like a ravenous byte-gobbling python etc etc. The clues to our children’s behavioural presentation are in their body language, engagement, appearance, and a multitude of other things.
 Keep your ears and eyes open for changes.
+I interviewed a teaching assistant once who said “We need to get into their world first so they will come into ours later.”

 Be consistent in your approach